 What Are HOA Covenants?

 A lot of people confuse “covenants” in the community with the term “covenant community.”
 However, the covenant community definition is vastly different from what covenants actually are.
-Covenant communities are religious groups, whereas a covenant within a residential community is a rule that homeowners must follow.
+A covenant community is a religious group.
+In contrast, a covenant within a residential community is a regulation or rule that homeowners must obey.

 A homeowners association (HOA) is a private organization that oversees and manages a community within a planned development.
 These associations are typically governed by a group of people, the HOA board of directors, and documents detailing what the HOA can and can’t do.